Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Conclusion

-3D pseudo-labels demonstrated the significant benefits of integration into existing models, especially in relation to the mIoU metric when evaluating with the camera mask.
-For instance, OccNeRF showed a 45\% mIoU improvement due to high-quality supervision from Grounded-SAM and Metric3Dv2.
-Critical semantic classes, such as bicycle, car, and pedestrian, saw substantial gains, with the IoU for pedestrian increasing by over 627\%.
-Our standalone model, EasyOcc, achieved a respectable performance with an mIoU of 13.86.
-While these results are promising, they remain behind the Gaussian-based models, GaussianFlowOcc and AutoOcc, which benefit from the incorporation of temporal information and Vision-Language Models (VLMs).

-When evaluating the models without the camera mask, it becomes evident that the 3D pseudo-labels contribute to a more holistic representation of the scene, as reflected in improvements to IoU, mIoU, and per-class IoU.
-Notable gains were observed for SelfOcc, OccNeRF, and GaussianOcc, largely due to the reduction in object duplication and overprediction.
-However, this trend extends beyond these models; our approach also outperforms GaussTR, which employs a Gaussian-based scene representation.
-In this case, the improvements are likely due to our model producing more confident predictions with fewer incorrect outputs.

-In the ablation study, we evaluated architectural and training design choices.
-We found only a marginal performance drop with a ResNet-18 backbone compared to ResNet-101, with an mIoU of 12.73 and a slight increase in inference speed (5.4 FPS to 6 FPS), highlighting the compensatory power of 3D pseudo-labels.
-The importance of aggregating temporal samples was also validated, with 10 and 13 temporal samples yielding the best results, suggesting a saturation point beyond which additional samples provide minimal gains.
-Further ablations on $\lambda$ in the pseudo-loss, selective removal of loss components, and refinements to Lovász-Softmax loss provided deeper insights into EasyOcc’s learning dynamics.

-Qualitative analysis reinforced findings of the main results.
-3D pseudo-labels produced cleaner, less noisy semantic voxel outputs and made more accurate predictions for occluded or partially visible objects, benefiting from temporal information in label generation.

-Some limitations include increased memory usage and spatial resolution constraints when utilizing a voxel representation, which is necessary for our 3D pseudo-labels.
-To achieve finer voxel-level predictions, new 3D pseudo-labels would need to be generated and retrained at the desired resolution.
-This contrasts with models using discrete 3D representations, such as Gaussians, which offer more flexible resolution scaling \cite{ttgaussocc}.

-Overall, we emphasize the importance of performing loss computation directly in 3D space for self-supervised models, especially when combining it with temporal aggregation from prior samples.
-Importantly, aggregation is only required during training, ensuring efficient deployment.
-By omitting 2D loss computation, we eliminate computationally expensive rendering operations, reducing training time.

-\section{Conclusion}
+\section{\MakeUppercase{Conclusion}}

-This paper details the use of 3D pseudo-labels for fully self-supervised semantic occupancy prediction, enabling loss computation directly in 3D space, as opposed to the conventional 2D camera space approach.
-Our method is easily integrable into existing architectures, yielding increased model performance and more holistic scene representation.
-The effectiveness of these 3D pseudo-labels highlights their potential to significantly enhance self-supervised models.
-However, several avenues for future work remain to further refine and evaluate the proposed approach:
+This paper presents the use of 3D pseudo-labels, Easy3D-Labels, for self-supervised semantic occupancy estimation models for automated vehicle perception.
+These labels enable loss computation directly in 3D space, rather than relying on conventional 2D camera-space supervision.
+They can be easily integrated into existing architectures, leading to improved model performance, more complete scene representation, and better detection of vulnerable road users.
+Additionally, using only these labels for supervision in our model, EasyOcc, proves effective across performance metrics.
+The strong performance of these 3D pseudo-labels highlights their potential to enhance self-supervised models.
+However, several directions for future work remain to further refine and evaluate the proposed approach:

 \begin{enumerate} \item Incorporating LiDAR data into the 3D pseudo-label generation pipeline to facilitate comparison with LiDAR-supervised models. \item Conducting a more comprehensive investigation into the integration of 3D pseudo-labels within models that utilise a Gaussian scene representation. \item Evaluating the robustness of 3D pseudo-labels under challenging driving conditions, such as rain, fog, and low-light environments. \end{enumerate}